Evidence for cloud-to-cloud variations in the ratio of polarized thermal dust emission to starlight polarization: Summary

 To investigate the origin of these discrepancies, we explored two possible explanations.
 First, we considered the effect of miscalibration in the zero-point polarization angle.
 We simulated how the slopes of \(Q_s\)--\(q_v\) and \(U_s\)--\(u_v\) vary with different degrees of polarization and angle offsets ($\beta$).
 The values of the calibration error angles that would be needed to explain our observation were large compared with current estimates, making this first scenario unlikely.
 Second, we considered the possibility of a variable $R_{P/p}$ along the line of sight, due to multiple dust clouds with differing dust properties.
 We found that, in this region of the sky, one cloud dominates the correlation in the \(U_s\)--\(u_v\) plane, while both clouds contribute to the correlation in the \(Q_s\)--\(q_v\) plane.
 Tests with mock data showed that this scenario can effectively reproduce the observed results.

 We concluded that spatial variations in \(R_{P/p}\) across multiple clouds are likely responsible for the observed variations in the polarization correlations.
-Studying such variations over larger areas of the sky will be essential for characterizing dust grain properties in the ISM and understanding their environmental dependence.
-This, in turn, has important implications for improving foreground modeling and component separation in future CMB polarization experiments.
+When multiple clouds contribute along the line of sight, the slopes of the \(Q_s\)--\(q_V\) and \(U_s\)--\(u_V\) correlations are not necessarily tied to a single intrinsic \(R_{P/p}\).
+Instead, these correlation slopes should be treated as free parameters, which may nevertheless inform \(R_{P/p}\) with appropriate modeling.